-Any AMT foreign tax credit the corporation cannot claim (because of the limitation fraction or the 90% limit) may be carried back or carried over using the rules in section 904(c).
-Also, any foreign tax credit that the corporation cannot claim (and can therefore be carried back or carried over) for the AMT may differ from the amount (if any) that is carried back or carried over for the regular tax.
+Any AMT foreign tax credit the corporation cannot claim (because of the limitation fraction or the 90% limit) may be carried back or carried over using the rules in sections 59(a)(2)(B) and 904(c).
+This amount may differ from the amount (if any) that is carried back or carried over for the regular tax.
 Keep adequate records for both the AMT and the regular tax.